 - 1. Title to the property was assumed to be good and marketable and the legal description correct. - 2.
+The appraisals were prepared exclusively for ad valorem tax purposes. - 3.
 No responsibility for legal matters was assumed.
-All existing liens, mortgages, or other encumbrances were disregarded and the property was appraised as though free and clear, under responsible ownership and competent management. - 3.
-The appraisers developing these appraisals were not required to give testimony of attendance in court by reason of the appraisals, unless directed by, employed by, and provided legal counsel by the Ochiltree County Appraisal District. - 4.
-All properties were appraised in fee simple interest in accordance with Texas Property Tax Code Sec 25.06 (Jurisdictional Exception to Standards Rule 6-4 (c) and 6-5(c) of USPAP) - 5.
-All sketches in the appraisal records were intended to be visual aids with rounded measurements and should not be constructed as surveys or engineering reports, etc. - 6.
-All information in the appraisal records was obtained by members of the appraisal district's staff or other reliable sources. - 7.
+All existing liens, mortgages, or other encumbrances were disregarded and the property was appraised as though free and clear, under responsible ownership and competent management. - 4.
+The appraisers developing these appraisals were not required to give testimony of attendance in court by reason of the appraisals, unless directed by, employed by, and provided legal counsel by the Ochiltree County Appraisal District. - 5.
+All properties were appraised in fee simple interest in accordance with Texas Property Tax Code Sec 25.06 (Jurisdictional Exception to Standards Rule 6-4 (c) and 6-5(c) of USPAP) - 6.
+All sketches in the appraisal records were intended to be visual aids with rounded measurements and should not be constructed as surveys or engineering reports, etc. - 7.
+All information in the appraisal records was obtained by members of the appraisal district's staff or other reliable sources. - 8.
 The appraisal staff has inspected, as permitted, by observation, the land and the improvements thereon; however, it is not possible to personally observe conditions beneath the soil or hidden structural components within the improvements.
-Therefore, no representations are made as to these matters unless specifically considered in an individual appraisal. - 8.
+Therefore, no representations are made as to these matters unless specifically considered in an individual appraisal. - 9.
 All interior inspections were performed at the property owners' request by appointment.
-All other inspections performed were external and assumed the quality, condition, and desirability of the interior were approximately equal to that of the exterior, unless

-- otherwise known. - 9.
+All other inspections performed, as staff resources and time allowed, were external and assumed the quality, condition, and desirability of the interior were approximately equal to that of the exterior, unless otherwise known. - 10.
 The highest and best use of property is defined as the most reasonable and probable use of the land that will generate the highest return to the property over a period of time.
 This use must be legal, physically possible, economically feasible, and the most profitable of the potential uses.
 An appraiser's identification of a property's highest and best use for the purposes of this report was always a statement of opinion, never a statement of fact.
-Furthermore, appraisers were limited by Texas Property Code Section 23.01(d) in the use of this principle for appraising residential homestead property. - 10.
-Subsurface rights (mineral and oil) were not considered in making these appraisals.
+Furthermore, appraisers were limited by Texas Property Code Section

+23.01(d) in the use of this principle for appraising residential homestead property.
+11.Subsurface rights (mineral and oil) were not considered in making surface appraisals.